nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-04-creating-a-backup-in-team-foundation-server-2010-using-the-power-tools/index.md

 ---
+title: Creating a backup in Team Foundation Server 2010 using the Power Tools
+date: 2011-11-04
+author: MrHinsh
 id: "4025"
-title: "Creating a backup in Team Foundation Server 2010 using the Power Tools"
-date: "2011-11-04"
-tags:
-  - "nwcadence"
-  - "tf254027"
-  - "tfs"
-  - "tfs2010"
-  - "tools"
-  - "webcast-2"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "creating-a-backup-in-team-foundation-server-2010-using-the-power-tools"
+slug: creating-a-backup-in-team-foundation-server-2010-using-the-power-tools
 aliases:
 - /blog/creating-a-backup-in-team-foundation-server-2010-using-the-power-tools
+tags:
+- nwcadence
+- tf254027
+- tfs
+- tfs2010
+- tools
+- webcast-2

 ---

 Over the last few years the product team has been putting their finishing touches on a backup module for the Team Foundation Server Administration Console.
 Why you might ask do you need another way to backup?
 Surely you can just backup the bits?